everydayhero/amazon-kinesis-client-ruby/README.md

 end
 ```

-Please note, with the basic `Kcl::RecordProcessor`, it is the clients' responsibility to manage the checkpoints.
+Please note, with the basic `Kcl::RecordProcessor`, it is the client's responsibility to manage the checkpoints.
 The client are free to decide how often the checkpoint should be made through doing:

 ```ruby
 def process_records records, checkpointer